phytooracle/3d_plotclip/README.md

 # 3D Plotclip
 This repository contains code for cropping plots from the 3D point clouds.
 3D point clouds from scanner measurements are first geocorrected.
 Geocorrected files are merged and full-scale and downsampled merged point clouds are output.
-The full-scale merged point cloud is then cropped to the geoJSON shapefile to result in a directory containing a PLY file for each agricultural plot.
+Geocorrected point clouds are cropped to the geoJSON shapefile to result in a directory containing partial cropped PLY files for each agricultural plot.
+Partial crops are then merged to result in full crops for each plot.

 ## Inputs
 3D point clouds that have undergone preprocessing (i.e., level 1 3D outputs)